davarques/Air-Quality-API-Project/README.md

 ![Screenshot 2024-04-20 at 14 25 54](https://github.com/davarques/Air-Quality-Analysis/assets/160759223/61d58a9e-e04b-48c2-af68-b87f23657f9b)

+---

 3) Finally we ran the Air quality API for the four finalist locations and got the following results:

 ![Screenshot 2024-04-23 at 13 19 51](https://github.com/davarques/Air-Quality-Analysis/assets/160759223/f0a430bf-e02f-4960-aafa-7d2f9f5b0fc0)

+## Conclusions 💡

+- Two-thirds of our current locations are unhealthy 😷, and one-third is dangerous ☠️ in terms of Air Quality.

+- If air quality is a crucial factor for our next location, exploring new places is worthwhile.

 - Overall African countries 🌍 look like a good alternative 🔄 to explore, offering better air quality ♻️ while keeping costs 💰comparable to the Asian locations.

 - Potenatial good candidates are: Guinea-Bissau, Madagascar and Togo, Madagascar ⭐ being the favourite for highest % education compared to ther other two.

 ## Project Limitations ⚠️
 - Air quality and labor costs (minimum wage, unemployment rate, and education) are not the only factors to consider when deciding new locations.

 - This study is not definitive or final.
 Other factors, such as political stability, conflicts, or resources, could significantly influence the decision-making process when exploring new locations in Africa.